What to expect from counselling

 Some people find that the initial session is sufficient for their current needs.
 For others, at the end of your initial appointment, you may be:

-• Referred to a relevant CAPS workshop or group program
+- Referred to a CAPS group counselling program

-• Scheduled for a return appointment with a CAPS counsellor to continue short-term counselling
+- Scheduled for a return appointment for short-term counselling at CAPS

-• Connected with other supports within the university (e.g., University Health Service, Campus Community, Student Equity and Disability Services, Safer Community Program, UMSU, GSA, etc.)
+- Connected with other University supports (e.g., University Health Service, Campus Community, Student Equity and Disability Services, Safer Community Program, UMSU, GSA, etc.)

-• Referred to another professional or specialist service outside the university that may better suit your needs.
+- Referred to a health professional or specialist service outside the university that may better suit your needs.

 Return appointments

-Following an initial session, some students and staff may schedule return appointments with their counsellor to continue short-term counselling.
+Following an initial session, some people may schedule return appointments with their counsellor to continue short-term counselling.

-Please arrive on time for your appointment.
-Arriving on time will allow you to get the most out of your appointment.
+Please arrive on time for your return appointment.
+Arriving on time will allow you to get the most out of your session.
 If you arrive late, you may be asked to reschedule.

 About short-term counselling